Explore the differences between “tattling” and “telling” with this simple worksheet.

 Is Tattling a Problem in Your Classroom?

 No one likes a tattler… especially teachers!
 But do the students in your class know the difference between tattling and telling?
-Unless they are specifically taught the difference between the two, they may never know!
+They may never know unless they are specifically taught the difference between the two!

-- Tattling is when you complain to an adult about something someone has done, or something that has happened.
+- Tattling is when you complain to an adult about something someone has done or has happened.

-- Telling is when you inform an adult about something someone has done, or something that has happened.
+- Telling is when you inform an adult about something someone has done or has happened.

 They sound similar, but they are very different!

-This 2-page worksheet has been designed to help you set behaviour expectations in your classroom by teaching your students the difference between tattling and telling.
-Students are required to read each scenario, then decide whether the situation is an example of tattling or telling.
+This 2-page worksheet has been designed to help you set behavior expectations in your classroom by teaching your students the difference between tattling and telling.
+Students must read each scenario, then decide whether the situation is an example of tattling or telling.

 Anna didn’t do her homework, so she asked if she could copy Haley’s homework.
 Haley quietly told this to the teacher.
 (This is an example of telling.)

 Martin tripped over Celia’s bookbag.
-Celia yelled for the teacher, even though Martin apologised.
+Celia yelled for the teacher, even though Martin apologized.
 (This is an example of tattling.)